Tranche: Etymology

-How tranching works
+Process

 All the tranches together make up what is referred to as the deal's capital structure or liability structure.
 They are generally paid sequentially from the most senior to most subordinate (and generally unsecured), although certain tranches with the same security may be paid pari passu.
 The more senior rated tranches generally have higher bond credit ratings (ratings) than the lower rated tranches.
 For example, senior tranches may be rated AAA, AA or A, while a junior, unsecured tranche may be rated BB.
 However, ratings can fluctuate after the debt is issued, and even senior tranches could be rated below investment grade (less than BBB).
 The deal's indenture (its governing legal document) usually details the payment of the tranches in a section often referred to as the waterfall (because the monies flow down).

 Tranches with a first lien on the assets of the asset pool are referred to as senior tranches and are generally safer investments.
 Typical investors of these types of securities tend to be conduits, insurance companies, pension funds and other risk averse investors.

 Tranches with either a second lien or no lien are often referred to as "junior notes".
 These are more risky investments because they are not secured by specific assets.
 The natural buyers of these securities tend to be hedge funds and other investors seeking higher risk/return profiles.

 "Market information also suggests that the more junior tranches of structured products are often bought by specialist credit investors, while the senior tranches appear to be more attractive for a broader, less specialised investor community".

 Here is a simplified example to demonstrate the principle: